 My family generates a pint-size jar of trash per year, and so can you!
-Here are a 100 tips to drastically reduce your household’s waste.
+Here are 100+ tips to drastically reduce your household’s waste.
 Each section is a condensed version of a full chapter in my book, so please consult it for further information, such as how-to’s and recipes.
 For Zero Waste alternatives, please shop your home or the local thrift shop.
-If you need product recommendations, please follow the links or visit the store.
+For product recommendations, follow the links or visit my store (which gives further details on how we sourced and use them).

-- Keep my 5Rs method in mind, as outlined in my book throughout the process: Refuse what you do not need, Reduce what you do need, Reuse what you consume, Recycle what you cannot Refuse, Reduce or Reuse, and Rot (Compost) the rest.
+- Keep my book’s method of 5Rs in mind, throughout the process: Refuse what you do not need, Reduce what you do need, Reuse what you consume, Recycle what you cannot Refuse, Reduce or Reuse, and Rot (Compost) the rest.

 - Welcome alternatives to disposables (paper towels, garbage liners, wax paper, aluminum sheets, disposable plates, cups, etc….): Swap paper towels for reusable rags, swap sandwich baggies for kitchen towels or stainless containers, drop garbage liners all together (wet waste is compostable anyways).